 What can we make of all these numbers and percentages and rankings and such?
 Well, the data tell us that driving, riding, and walking in New Orleans comes with a HUGE number of potential hazards, from tipsy young male drivers to crowded intersections.

 Now mind, we don’t mean to SCARE you.
 New Orleans is a sensual feast beloved by its residents and adored by its visitors.
 We encourage everyone to come sample what the city has to offer.
 But BE CAREFUL.
-Narrow streets crowded with merrymakers, taxis, personal vehicles, and delivery trucks make for a sometimes-dangerous combination that can leave the unwary badly injured or worse.
+Narrow streets crowded with merrymakers, and various types of vehicles can lead to a: truck accident, motorcycle accident, pedestrian accident, bus accident, or even a wrongful death case.

 What happens if someone gets injured or tragically loses a loved one in a traffic accident in New Orleans?
 Hopefully, that will never happen to you.
 If it does, however, know that THE LAW IS ON YOUR SIDE.
 You can take legal action to seek compensation for your injuries and losses, assuming the accident was not entirely your fault (which, in our experience, it rarely is).